PMP Certification Salary: What You'll Earn [2026]

 For most experienced project managers, the math is not close.
 The all-in cost of PMP certification runs from a few hundred dollars to around a thousand once you count the exam fee and a prep course — while the salary premium is on the order of $26,000 per year.
 Even on a conservative reading, the certification pays for itself in a matter of months, and every year after that is upside.

 That is before counting the indirect returns: PMP holders are shortlisted for roles that list the credential as required, clear hiring filters that screen out non-certified applicants, and negotiate from a documented benchmark rather than a guess.
-If you already have the experience to qualify, the salary case for getting certified is about as strong as career investments get.
-Our PMP Certification Training course is the most direct route — it covers the 35 contact hours PMI requires and prepares you for the exam in one step.
+If you already have the experience to qualify, the salary case for getting certified is about as strong as career investments get, and our full is the PMP worth it analysis runs the complete cost-versus-return math.
+Our PMP Certification Training course — the most complete course on the market, backed by a passing guarantee — is the most direct route: it covers the 35 contact hours PMI requires and prepares you for the exam in one step.

 Turning the certification into a raise